 Admittedly, I had never heard of this bank until about 6 months ago.
 I initially thought it was a spin-off of Citibank, but it turns out they are completely unrelated.

 Easy web navigation: The CIT Bank website is very simple and straightforward to use.
-All interest rates for each product are shown clearly, and opening an account only take a few minutes.
+All interest rates for each product are shown clearly, and opening an account only takes a few minutes.
 Nothing but good things to say here.

 Customer service via phone: Even though online banking is accessible 24/7, sometimes you might need to talk to someone on the phone.
 CIT’s customer service phone line is staffed on weekdays from 8 a.m. to 9 p.m.
 EST. Weekend hours are reduced.

 Poorly-rated mobile app: CIT Bank has iOS and Android apps available, though a quick look at the reviews reflects very poor user experiences.
 This is the biggest drawback I have found with CIT, although if you are using a CIT Bank Premier High-Yield Savings Account as a place to park your savings, the normal online banking functionality should be more than enough.
 Still, I’d like to see improvements here.

 No brick and mortar CIT Bank locations: This is part of the trade-off with online banks.
 The reason why online interest rates are so high compared to national averages is because there is no overhead of running CIT Bank branches all over the country.
 Those savings are passed along to the customer.
 If you absolutely must have an in-person branch, CIT Bank won’t be the best option for you.
 For most people, though, this is not a significant issue.